 The GDPR is substantially different with regards to which parties are regulated, and identifies data controllers and processors that:

 - Operate from the European Union and process the personal data of any number of European citizens.
 Regardless of where the data processing takes place, it applies to businesses processing data from within and outside of the European Union.

 - Are not established in the EU but still process data subjects’ personal data for the purpose of offering goods or services, or simply just to monitor their behavior.

 What’s at Stake?

-If the CCPA applies to your company’s website, and your site is currently not complying with the standards imposed in this new legislation, you run the risk of private attorneys bringing legal action to your doorstep.
-Non-compliant businesses should also be prepared to handle class-action lawsuits for statutory damages ranging from $100 to $750 per violation, or actual damages–whichever is greater.
-That being said, the CCPA still grants companies a 30-day period to resolve violations if at all possible.
+If the CCPA applies to your company’s website, and if your site is currently not complying with the standards imposed in this new legislation, you run the risk of private attorneys bringing legal action to your doorstep.
+Non-compliant businesses should also be prepared to handle class-action lawsuits for statutory damages ranging from $100 to $750 per violation, or actual damages — whichever is greater.
+That being said, the CCPA still grants companies a 30-day grace period to resolve violations if at all possible.

-For especially severe violations, The GDPR sets forth fines of up to 20 million euros in the case of an undertaking, up to 4% of the company’s total global turnover of the preceding fiscal year–whichever is higher.
-Less severe violations can fine up to 10 million euros.
-Company websites can be “caught” and punished through various ways, such as a proactive inspection conducted by independent data protection authorities, by customers or an unsatisfied employee who complains to authorities, revelations made by investigative journalists, or even an accidental self-denouncement made by the company in question.
+For especially severe violations, The GDPR sets forth fines of up to 20 million euros in the case of an undertaking or up to 4% of the company’s total global turnover of the preceding fiscal year — whichever is higher.
+Less severe violations can still be fined up to 10 million euros.
+Company websites can be “caught” and punished in various ways, such as a proactive inspection conducted by independent data protection authorities, customers, an unsatisfied employee who complains to authorities, revelations made by investigative journalists, or even an accidental self-denouncement made by the company in question.
 You can view all of the data controllers and processors who have already been fined and penalized since the GDPR legislation went into effect via the GDPR Enforcement Tracker.